 Syniad is Welsh for “idea.”
 Oliver Wendell Holmes said that a mind “once stretched by a new idea, never regains its original dimensions.”
 What new ideas can we explore to stretch learners’ minds?

 " I can get know-how out of a subject matter expert's head and transform it into a valuable learning experience for others".

 “If you can change the way people think.
 The way they see themselves.
 The way they see the world.
 You can change the way people live their lives.
 That’s the only lasting thing you can create.” ― Chuck Palahniuk, Choke

-The Voice of Medical Assisting” Podcast will introduce you to impactful, at times, deviate from the conventional, and present personal experiences, ideas, people that affect and Influence the profession and You.
+Inside Medical Assisting Podcast will introduce you to impactful, at times, deviate from the conventional, and present personal experiences, ideas, people that affect and Influence the Frontline professions and You.

 Lawrence Laganelli Producer/Administrator

 JOIN Medical Assistants with Experience Network Group The Largest Online Medical Assisting FaceBook Group In The U.S.A.
 AND SHARE YOUR KNOWLEDGE with over 8000 members!
 If you are an Allied Health Educator or school administrator join the national allied health educators networking group and collaborate with other educators.
 My Contact Information: email@example.com